Info Agency Main Banner Content

-- Never let children handle, play with, or light any fireworks.
+- Never let children handle, play with, or light any fireworks without adult supervision.

 - Store fireworks in a cool, dry place away from the reach of children.

-- Use a clear, open area and keep your audience a safe distance from the shooting site.
+- Use a clear, open area and keep the audience a safe distance from the shooting site.

 - Only light one firework item at a time and never attempt to re-light or fix a “dud” firework.

 - Have a fire extinguisher, water supply, hose, or bucket of water nearby.